carpentries-incubator/fair-explainable-ml/episodes/5a-explainable-AI-method-overview.md

-## Classes of Methods for Understanding Model Behaviour
+## Classes of Explainability Methods for Understanding Model Behavior

 ### Diagnostic Testing